P. B. Nevill

-Percy Bantock Nevill (1887–1975), known as P. B. Nevill, was an early scoutmaster in the Boy Scout Movement, and a commissioner of the Scout Association of the United Kingdom, including as long-term Headquarters Commissioner and later, vice-president.
+Percy Bantock Nevill (1887–1975), known as P. B. Nevill, was an early scoutmaster in the Boy Scout Movement, and The Boy Scouts Association of the United Kingdom Headquarters Commissioner and, later, vice-president.

 Personal

-Nevill was born on 14 June 1887 in the Stamford Hill area of the London Borough of Hackney, England.
+Nevill was born on 14 June 1887 in Stamford Hill in the London Borough of Hackney, England.
 His parents were John ("Jack") Nevill and Alice Maria Bantock.
 He was trained as a financial accountant.
-In 1914 after the outbreak of war, he volunteered for the army, but was refused on health grounds.
+In 1914 after the outbreak of war, he volunteered for the army but was refused on health grounds.
 He married Joan Woodruffe in June 1926.
 He died in England on 30 July 1975.